Privacy Policy

 11.3 Right to lodge a complaint

 You have the right to lodge a complaint with a data-protection supervisory authority.
 For data we process as controller, the lead authority is the Dutch Autoriteit Persoonsgegevens (autoriteitpersoonsgegevens.nl).
 You may also lodge a complaint with the supervisory authority in your EU/EEA country of residence or place of work.
+If you are in the United Kingdom, you may complain to the UK Information Commissioner's Office (ICO, ico.org.uk); if you are in Switzerland, to the Federal Data Protection and Information Commissioner (FDPIC, edoeb.admin.ch).
 For data we process as processor, complaints about the controller's processing should generally be directed to the institutional client's lead supervisory authority.

 12. How to contact us